×

 Challenge 1: Leaking Roof Awaiting a Hail Storm to File a Claim

-This roof has been developing leaks at various weak points for multiple years leading up to the replacement.
-For at least 3 years we had been doing minor repairs and inspections, helping to buy the roof time until a hail storm hit.
-The leaks were coming from fundamental building level issues that could be remedied but would be very costly and could be fixed easier as part of a full roof replacement.
-This took a lot of patience because there had been hail storms very close to the home and the temptation was there to tell them to file a claim and see if it stuck but we always opt for patience and careful planning.
+This roof had been developing leaks at various weak points for years before the replacement.
+For at least three years, we’d been doing minor repairs and inspections – buying the roof time until a qualifying storm hit.
+The leaks came from fundamental building-level issues.
+Fixable, but costly to address on their own – and far easier to handle as part of a full replacement.
+That required patience.
+Hail storms had passed close to the home before, and the temptation was there to push the client toward filing a claim and seeing what stuck.
+That’s not how we operate.
+We held out for the right storm.

 The Solution: Patience, Experience & Our Expertise